PradeepTiwarii/Notebook-Application/README.md

 - The app uses **method-override** to simulate `PUT` and `DELETE` HTTP requests since HTML forms only support `GET` and `POST`.
 - Ensure that MongoDB is running on `mongodb://127.0.0.1:27017/notebook`.

+### License

+This project is open-source and available under the MIT License.

+---

+This `README.md` provides a detailed overview of your project, including how to install, run, and use the application.